top of page

 Dermatomyositis

-Etiology: unknown; classic model considers DM to be the result of a humoral attack against the endothelium of muscle capillaries + small arterioles
+Etiology: unknown; classic model considers DM to be the result of a humoral attack against the endothelium of muscle capillaries + small arterioles; risk factors include underlying malignancy + family hx of autoimmune disease

 Sx: rash appears weeks to months before proximal muscle weakness